CodedK/SublimeEncodingUtils/README.md

 # SublimeEncodingUtils `Sublime Text 3 Package`
-A useful multitool for programmers.
+A useful multitool for programmers.<br>
 The general idea is to convert selected characters from any of the categories below to another category.

-- Calculate ***CIPHER***: ROT13
+- Calculate ***`CIPHER`***: ROT13
 - Calculate ***Hash***: Md5, Sha256, Sha512
 - Calculate ***Password strength***
 - Calculate character ***Entropy*** (Shannon entropy)